‘Born again': Woman hit by lightning while walking her dog out of rehab after a year

 "He always gets complimented everywhere he goes, so he got a complement, we stopped — that’s pretty much where it all goes black," Teixeira said.

-She woke up in the intensive care unit, unable "to move even my fingers at the time."
+She woke up in the intensive care unit, unable to move her fingers.

 Teixeira spent more than a month hospitalized at Boston Medical Center in critical condition with a spinal cord injury, nerve damage and burns on her chest and legs, she said.